hmmlearn/hmmlearn/doc/tutorial.rst

 Available models
 ----------------

-Currently ``hmmlearn`` implements

 .. autosummary::
+   :nosignatures:

    hmm.GaussianHMM
    hmm.GMMHMM
    hmm.MultinomialHMM

-:ref:`Read on <customizing>` for an explanation of how to implement an HMM with a custom emission probability.
+:ref:`Read on <customizing>` for details on how to implement an HMM with a custom emission probability.

 Building HMM and generating samples